Get Your Invoices Paid Faster With Commission Factoring For Real Estate

 Real estate commission factoring is usually more reliable because you are guaranteed to receive a cash advance as long as your invoices are approved.

 Commission factoring fees depend on how much you plan to factor and how long customers take to pay.
 Factoring more amounts and getting customers to pay their commissions faster will give you lower rates.
-We also examine criteria like your company’s age, customer base diversity, and overall customer credit quality.
+Criteria examined will also include your company’s age, customer base diversity, and overall customer credit quality.

-We break factoring fees down into two elements:
+Factoring fees are often broken down into two elements:

 - Initial fee: This fee covers our processing expenses for an initial set period of time (typically the first 30 days) and costs 0.90-3.50% of your invoice’s face value.